-CDBG Prioritization Funding - Does the agency provide a substance abuse treatment program or offer those types of services as part of a current or proposed program.
-Do the proposed program or services seem feasible?
-(Maximum Points Available: 40 Points)
+CDBG Prioritization Funding - Does the agency provide a substance abuse counseling/treatment program or offer those types of services as part of a current or proposed program?
+Does the proposed program or services seem feasible?

 Total Points Available for CDBG Prioritization Funding Applications: 200 Points